MathisWellmann/trade_aggregation-rs/README.md

 'AggregationRule' | Description
 ------------------|-------------
-TimeRule          | Create candles every n seconds VolumeRule      | Create candles every n units trades
+TimeRule          | Create candles every n seconds VolumeRule        | Create candles every n units traded

 If these don't satisfy your desires, just create your own by implementing the [AggregationRule](src/aggregation_rules/aggregation_rule_trait.rs) trait, and you can plug and play it into the [GenericAggregator](src/aggregator.rs).